waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Ruins of Alph:** Printer inactive even with Unown in party.
 Next: Show Unown to Scientists.
 - **Ruins of Alph:** Scientist confirmed 'many kinds' of Unown exist.
 Implies catching different letter variants is key.
 - **Stealth Strategy:** Use `stun_npc` to freeze patrolling Scientists to avoid pathfinding blocks.
-- **Ruins Mystery:** Scientist 3 said "Check to see how many kinds exist."
-Checked Unown Dex, but Printer is still locked.
-Reporting back to Scientist 3.
+- **Ruins Mystery:** Unown Dex Unlocked (Mode unlocked by Scientist 3).
+Printer still locked with 5 Unown.
+Scientist 2 dialogue is generic.
 - **Unown Collection:** 5 Caught (SIGIL, CIPE, RUNE, LEXICON, ALPHA).
+Need more for Printer?
 - **Hypothesis:** Must speak to Scientist to update progress, or need more than 5.
 - **Unown Mode:** Unlocked (likely with 3 forms).
 Records forms in catch order.
 - **Tool Usage Lesson:** Custom tools that return button sequences (like `press_sequence`) MUST be called with `autopress_buttons: true` to actually execute the presses.
 System tools do not require this.